Ethikry/RegexTutorial-c17/Develop/Phone-number-regex.md

 ### Grouping and Capturing

-This regex makes use of `()` to capture the digits in the phone number, but avoids capturing characters that are not needed (such as the country code or spaces and hyphens).
+This regex makes use of `()` to capture the digits in the phone number in the `(\d{3})` section, but avoids capturing characters that are not needed (such as the country code or spaces and hyphens).
 The regex can be used to change, find, or replace these strings that it has captured.

 ### Bracket Expressions